Demon Days: Recording

 "I learned so much working on the record with Damon", claimed Danger Mouse. "...and it was sink or swim.
 You just pick it up.
 At the end of the day, the people you're working with – whether it's the choir or string section or guitarist – are specialized in what they do.
 All you have to do is figure out the best thing they're doing and how it's going to fit within the context of the whole project.
 That goes back to putting together a song on a computer-based program.
 You're looking for all the parts that are going to make something sound right.
 It's also being able to communicate.
 I had done stuff before Gorillaz – like the Pelican City stuff – where I worked with musicians, so it wasn't completely foreign to me."

-De La Soul featured on the most successful Gorillaz song, "Feel Good Inc.".
+De La Soul is featured on the most successful Gorillaz song, "Feel Good Inc.".

 As on Gorillaz, there are plenty of guest collaborators, including rappers De La Soul, Bootie Brown from the Pharcyde, and MF Doom along with Ike Turner on keyboards, the singer Shaun Ryder from Happy Mondays and the actor and director Dennis Hopper, who narrates a parable ("Fire Coming Out of the Monkey's Head") about innocence, greed and retribution set to a droll reggae bounce.
 That song leads into a stretch of ethereal vocal harmonies, in a clear homage to the Beach Boys.
 Albarn said he couldn't make the vocal parts sound right until he had a minor revelation.
 "If you've ever seen the Beach Boys in footage, they're all smiling, desperately keeping the upbeat Beach Boy thing alive, while Brian Wilson is just absolutely glum as hell.
 So I did three harmonies smiling with my face.
 And then one just being really miserable, which was Brian.
 Now it's got that vibe."
+Hopper can also be heard on the title track of the band's ninth studio album The Mountain, which utilises an unused outtake from Hopper's appearance on "Fire Coming Out of the Monkey's Head".